Marion Island ZS8

 Carson McAfee ZR6CWI was licenced as ZS8C, and became active a few months after David.
 He had his own antenna, and concentrated on skeds for SSB contacts.
 He requested QSLs to be sent directly to his home callsign, and started posting logs on LotW while the operation was still in progress.

 Two other members of the crew were supposed to be licenced while on the island.
 Carson's girlfriend Nadia Hansa and Marius, the diesel mechanic, were supposed to take their licence exams while on the island.
 Neither appeared on the air during 2013.
-However, hope lived eternal.
+However, during early 2014, Nadia Hansa ZS8A appeared on the bands, apparently only on SSB.
+She requested QSLs via ZR6CWI, and was attempting to register for LotW.
+Not much time remained before the arrival of the supply ship in April.

 Summary of Known Operations